Upcoming presentations

 Keynotes

-• Keynote speech scheduled for the 31st Japanese/Korean Linguistics Conference, Monash University.
+• Experiences of linguistic marginalization in South Korea.
+Keynote speech delivered at the 31st Japanese/Korean Linguistics Conference, Monash University.
 31 October – 2 November, 2024.

 • De/reconstructing Koreanness: The role of Korean language use.
 Invited talk as part of the invited colloquium ‘Semiotics of Global Koreanness’.
 Sociolinguistics Symposium 25.
 Curtin University, Australia.
 24-27 June, 2024.